meteor/react-tutorial/tutorial/simple-todos-graphql/01-graphql-setup.md

 Start off by installing the package [quave:graphql](https://github.com/quavedev/graphql) following all the steps in the `Installation` section.
 The server and client set up we'll cover below.

+> Important note: When installing the graphql and graphql-tools packages, make sure to keep in those versions: `graphql@15.8.0 graphql-tool@7.0.5`.
+Higher versions are not supported by quave:graphql.

 This package uses Meteor [DDP](https://github.com/meteor/meteor/blob/devel/packages/ddp/DDP.md) as data layer and Apollo as GraphQL implementation.

 ## 1.2 Set up server